-- Text to be keyed appears either in red or as a separate figure. - File names appear in boldface. - Options that you choose from tabs and dialog boxes, but that aren't buttons, appear in green; for example, "Choose Print from the Office menu." - You're asked to save each document with your initials followed by the exercise name.
+- Text to be keyed appears either in red or as a separate figure. - File names appear in boldface. - Individual worksheet names in a workbook appear in blue. - Options that you choose from command tabs and dialog boxes appear in green; for example, "Click the File command tab." - You are asked to save each document with your initials followed by the exercise name.
 For example, an exercise might end with this instruction: "Save the document as [your initials]5-12."
-Your instructor may ask you to name your work with an identifier different from your initials.
+You instructor may ask you to name your work with an identifier different from your initials.